The Last Spritz

 InitioEDP

 Oud for Greatness is the luxury fragrance that took over fragrance social media for a reason.
-Lavender and saffron up top, an oud-patchouli heart, and a musky-woody base that radiates off skin for ten-plus hours.
-The lavender is the move that distinguishes it from every other oud at this price.
+Saffron, nutmeg, and lavender up top, an agarwood heart, and a patchouli-musk base that radiates off skin for ten-plus hours.
+The lavender up top is the move that distinguishes it from every other oud at this price.

 The compliment performance is borderline absurd.
 We've seen this earn more unsolicited reactions than Aventus, which is a sentence we never expected to write about a non-Creed bottle.
-The price is $300+, the clones are real (Lattafa Asad is the best of them), but the original has a quality of blending that the alternatives don't match.
+The blending is precise enough that the saffron, the lavender, and the oud all stay legible across the full wear, which is the kind of craft you specifically pay for at this level.
+See the full breakdown.

 Parfums de Marly Layton